-- Print this UNICEF label and wrap it around a box or canister.
+- Make or print a UNICEF label and wrap it around a box or canister.

 - Bring your UNICEF box or canister with you when you go trick-or-treating and ask for donations to UNICEF that will pay for medicine, food, and education for kids around the world.